JakeWharton/dependency-watch/README.md

   Wait for an artifact to appear on Maven central then exit

 Options:
-  --data PATH          Directory into which already-seen versions are tracked
-                       (default in-memory)
   --interval DURATION  Amount of time between checks in ISO8601 duration
                        format (default 1 minute) --ifttt URL          IFTTT webhook URL to trigger (see